Scientology properties: Los Angeles, California

+The Church also owns historic buildings, including the 1927 hotel Château Élysée, remodeled as the Celebrity Center International, the 1923 Christie Hotel on Hollywood Boulevard which is now the Church of Scientology Information Center, a community center in South L.A., (a 1930s art deco building), and the Braley building in Pasadena, now a church, constructed in 1906 for Edgar Braley's bicycle emporium.
+In 2016, the Church opened the Scientology Media Productions, previously the KCET Studios.
+It was purchased from KCET in 2011 for $42 million and preserved as a Los Angeles Historic-Cultural Monument.
+Although Church spokesperson Karin Pouw has said that restoring buildings of historical significance is a way that the Church "gives back to the community", according to LA Weekly, former high-ranking Scientology officials claim that profit is the main reason why the studio was built, while the Church maintains its tax-free status.

+Other locations

+Buildings in other countries are typically restored architectural landmarks.
+The Church also owns a 500-acre compound in Southern California, a cruise ship called the Freewinds and a 64,000 square-foot medieval-style castle and resort in South Africa.

+Expansion and fundraising

 Scientology leader David Miscavige called for "massive expansion" following 9/11, leading to the purchase of even more buildings along with lucrative fundraising.
 For example, donations collected for the new Super Power Building in Clearwater were around $145 million, though the proposed construction costs were just $25 million.
 This led to the Ideal Org project in 2003, a building purchase-and-renovation plan which has been called "a real estate scam", a "money-making scheme", and "Scientology's principle cash cow".
 Many of the expensively renovated buildings remain empty or nearly so.